JoshLiCoding/Kanban-Board-UI/README.md

 - Has the ability to add and delete tasks in a column
 - Displays tasks include title, assignee (user) and description

-Used React.js that communicates with the provided back-end Kanban API (on MongoDB server) through the Fetch API.
+Used React.js that communicated with the provided back-end Kanban API (on MongoDB server) through the Fetch API.
 Material UI is also employed

 ## Installation (Mac)
 1. Install [Kanban API](https://github.com/Garrett-Freddo/kanban-api) locally (follow instructions on page)